Skip to content

 Note

 For private repositories owned by organizations, you will need a member with administrative access to the repository to allow installation of the git-spice OAuth App.
-If that is not an option, use a Personal Access Token.

 GitHub App